More Photos

 50 KM

-Today's ride is the most challenging of the week as you climb your way through spectacular mountainous landscapes and villages, but, my goodness the effort is worth the reward.
-You can enjoy the far reaching views, quiet mountain roads through fragrant forests and picturesque ravines, not to mention the beautiful descent back towards the coast through farmlands.
-You have plenty of time along the way to stretch your legs and enjoy the hospitality of the villages along the way.
-Re-joining the coast you cycle through rice fields to the Cullera, nestled on the banks of the River Jucar, a town which epitomises the historic culture of the area with its Moorish fortress and Torre del Marenyet tower, which once kept watch for approaching pirates.
-Check into your hotel and immerse yourself in the essence of the Mediterranean in this quintessentially Valencian scenery and pristine beaches.
+Today's ride is the most challenging of the week as you climb your way through spectacular mountainous landscapes and villages, and we can promise that the extra effort is worth the reward - in fact an e-bike could be your best friend!
+You can enjoy extensive vistas as you ride on quiet mountain roads through fragrant forests and picturesque ravines, and feel refreshed as you make a beautiful descent surrounded by farmland back towards the coast.
+You'll have plenty of time to stretch your legs and enjoy the welcoming villages along the way too.
+Re-joining the coast, you'll cycle through citrus groves and rice fields to Cullera, your home for the night.
+Nestled on the banks of the Jucar River, the town is a popular beach destination that epitomises the cultural history of the area.
+There is plenty to see, including old churches, a medieval castle, the Hermitage of Santa Ana with its beautiful Islamic interior, and the Torre del Marenyet - built in 1577 to keep watch for approaching pirates.
+Check into your hotel and soak up the essence of the Mediterranean, surrounded by quintessentially Valencian scenery and pristine beaches.

 Accommodation